netshade/yetifactory-clj/README.md

 * `grep -ri 'TODO' .`
 * A 500 page, i don't expect it will see much use tho
 * Pagination, probably for when I write > 20 blog posts.
 Probably a hard problem in Lisp tho, [amirite eh eh](http://news.ycombinator.com/)
+* Namespace auto uploaded images such that identical files don't conflict from post to post...or do they.

 The command line driver is available in `bin/live`, and may be configured in a shell file avaliable in `$HOME/.blog`.
 See the configuration section for more details.

 Originally taken from [clojure-netty][1], now me playing around w/ different concepts in clojure to render webpages.

 ## Configuration